Kunull/Writeups/docs/pwn.college/Program Security/Program Security - Shellcoding.md

 For any `i < 65536`, bytes +25, +26, +27 of the counter are null, blocking the spill before it reaches `src`.

-The fix — borrowed directly from Can it Fizz — is to **overwrite the counter with `0xFFFFFFFF`**:
+The fix, borrowed directly from Can it Fizz, is to **overwrite the counter with `0xFFFFFFFF`**:

 ```
-p32(0xFFFFFFFF)  →  bytes: ff ff ff ff  — all non-null, printf flows through
+p32(0xFFFFFFFF)  →  bytes: ff ff ff ff , all non-null, printf flows through
 ```

 This simultaneously:
-1. Bridges the null gap — all four counter bytes become `0xFF`, non-null
+1. Bridges the null gap, all four counter bytes become `0xFF`, non-null
-2. Resets the loop — counter `-1` increments to `0`, restarting from `i=0`
+2. Resets the loop, counter `-1` increments to `0`, restarting from `i=0`

 ### Two-Stage Leak Strategy